There have been no new deaths reported to the Health Protection Surveillance Centre today.

 Of the cases notified today;

-- 26% are confirmed to be associated with outbreaks or are close contacts of a confirmed case
+32 are associated with outbreaks or are close contacts of a confirmed case

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.